-We all know that the Moon has an effect on the tidal systems of our oceans but does it have an effect on the fish?
-And might it be better or worse to fish during a full moon?
+We all know that the Moon has an effect on the tidal systems of our oceans but does it influence fish activity?
+And might it be better or worse to fish during full moon tides?

 To straighten things out and answer some of your questions on full moon fishing we’ve put together this handy guide, so you can hopefully increase your catch rate on your next fishing trip.

-So Is It Better To FIsh During A Full Moon?
+Is It Better To Fish During A Full Moon?

 Depending on where you are geographically located, there are generally two high tides and two low tides each day, in roughly a 24 hour period.